All Episodes

 The informant introduces the bad guy to an undercover, right?

-Well, in the hotel room, Merchant took out a napkin and placed objects on the napkin to illustrate a potential assassination plot, including a target, the person to be killed, a crowd surrounding buildings and streets.
+While in the hotel room, Merchant took out a napkin and placed objects on the napkin to illustrate a potential assassination plot, including a target, the person to be killed, a crowd surrounding buildings and streets.

 Specifically, Merchant pointed to the target and repeatedly asked the CS to explain how the target would die.

-Merchant told the CS there would be security all around the person.
+Merchants told the CS there would be security all around the person.

 What does that mean?

-More than likely Secret Service.
+More than likely, Secret Service.

 Okay, so look, the CS meeting with him, they have it on video.